Marcel-de-Jong-Education/term_2_ass_task/PROJECT_DOCUMENTATION.md

 #### User Interface <Sprint 1 priority>

-* Right-click to open a menu on the cursor’s position
+* Right-click to open a terminal on the cursor’s position
-* Delete menu on left-click and reopen in new position on right-click
+* Reopen terminal in new position on right-click
 * Typable inputs
-* Implement menu potence
+* Implement terminal potence

 ### Non-Functional Requirements